CIT28/files/w9/devious-delivery.md

 ## 1. The Mystery: Devious Delivery
 Review the problem context:
-> "Deliverer of the mail, I made my way from Fiftyville and handed over a certain box.
-My associate has been expecting it, but it seems to have grown wings!
-It’s the kind of parcel that would add a bit more… **quack** to someone’s bath times.
-Can you find where it was dropped off?"
+> "Good day to you, deliverer of the mail.
+You might remember that not too long ago I made my way over from the town of Fiftyville.
+I gave a certain box into your reliable hands and asked you to keep things low.
+My associate has been expecting the package for a while now.
+And yet, it appears to have grown wings and flown away.
+Ha!
+Any chance you could help clarify this mystery?
+Afraid there’s no “From” address.
+It’s the kind of parcel that would add a bit more… quack to someone’s bath times, if you catch my drift."

 Unlike the standard CS50 examples, you must write a specific subquery to answer: **"What was the Drop off address?"**